-Foreign Direct Investment in Indonesia is expected to be 95.00 IDR Trillion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Foreign Direct Investment in Indonesia to stand at 101.00 in 12 months time.
-In the long-term, the Indonesia Foreign Direct Investment is projected to trend around 105.00 IDR Trillion in 2021, according to our econometric models.
+Foreign Direct Investment in Indonesia is expected to be 120.00 IDR Trillion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Indonesia Foreign Direct Investment is projected to trend around 150.00 IDR Trillion in 2022 and 160.00 IDR Trillion in 2023, according to our econometric models.